Updating Kitchen Cabinets in Your Favorite Style

 - Add trim or crown molding to give the cabinets dimension.
 Is this DIY task outside of your comfort zone?
 If locally available, Mr. Handyman is an excellent handyman service provider to choose.

 - Consider refacing the cabinets if you don’t like the doors.
-Check out these tips for refacing cabinets the right way.

 - Install task lighting, also known as under-cabinet lighting, to illuminate the countertop and your kitchen workspace.
 Rather than trying to figure out electrical work on your own, set your project up for success (and safety!) by hiring a dependable team like Mr. Electric.